comtravo/comtravo.github.io/_posts/2019-08-16-billing-engine.md

 }
  ```

-The first Lambda function which get's triggered we call pre-processor.
-Based on input from cloudwatch event the pre-processor(feeder) Lambda function loads the bookings happened during specified period of time from our (micro)service and figures out for which companies reports must be generated.
-Each event is processed by `Step function` which consists of multiple lambda functions.
+The first Lambda function which get's triggered we call Pre-rocessor.
+Based on input from cloudwatch event the Pre-processor Lambda function loads the bookings happened during specified period of time from our (micro)service and figures out for which companies reports must be generated.
+Number of events are at variable rate and in practice there can be more than 10K events.
+Each of these events is processed by `Step function` which consists of multiple `Lambda functions`.
 It is responsible for generating invoices and reports, and sending those reports to our customers via `SES`.

 In order to meet `SLA` and allow the system to function in case of extreme load on resources cloud providers are adopting `Throttling pattern` to control the consumption of resources used by an instance of an application, an individual tenant, or an entire service.
-So in our case if we start processing events for all companies at once, i.e. stating as many step functions as we have events, we would get rate limit exception: ThrottlingException.
+So in our case if we start processing events for all companies at once, i.e. start as many `Step functions` as we have events, we would get rate limit exception: ThrottlingException.
 There are several approaches for coping with this issue, one of them for example is [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) algorithm which uses progressively longer waits between retries for consecutive error responses.
-Unfortunatelly it can perform quite poorly when a lot of clients trigger requests at the same time and processing requests is not matter of couple of milliseconds.
+Unfortunatelly it can perform quite poorly when a lot of clients trigger requests at the same time and processing requests is not a matter of couple of milliseconds.
+Google [recommends](https://landing.google.com/sre/sre-book/chapters/handling-overload/) for example to implement client-side throttling to prevent overloading backend  with just rejecting requests.

 In order to solve this issue we implemented pattern called `Queue-Based Load Leveling`.
 ![Queue and Lambda function control the rate](/images/2019_08_16/queue-based-load-leveling-pattern.png)

-So instead of directly triggering AWS Step function, Pre-processor Lambda feeds `SQS`.
-On the other side of the queue is Gatekeeper Lambda function is responsible for triggering `Step Function` by controling it's number of parallel executions.
-It checks whether there is a capacity for new `Step functions` to run, and if so fetchs events with pre-defined limits from the queue and triggers `Step functions`.
+So instead of directly triggering AWS Step function, Pre-processor Lambda feeds `SQS`. `SQS` provides great API BLABLA and can handle unlimited number of events in case BLABLA, so as a temporary storage is perfect.
+On the other side of the queue is `Gatekeeper Lambda` function is responsible for triggering `Step Function` by controling it's number of parallel executions.
 Here is some code snippet on how to create check number of running `Step functions` in TypeScript.

 ```